colaresi/mergeConflict/readMe.md

 ![](images/mergeConflictPic2.png)

 This is great.
-Git has changed the version of vector.py in the working directory on master, to identify the lines that have a conflict.
+Git has changed the version of vector.py in the working directory on main, to identify the lines that have a conflict.

 Git diff by default shows 3 lines of context above and below a change.
 Positive signs are addition.

-The "<<<<<<<<< HEAD" tells us what text in in the current HEAD that we are looking at, what is on master here.
+The "<<<<<<<<< HEAD" tells us what text in in the current HEAD that we are looking at, what is on main here.

 "=========" is like the dividing line.
 Above this is the HEAD version of the line, below this is the alternative version.